-However, it is also emphasized among those who recognize the urgency of returning to the principles of the pre-1971 types of international monetary agreements of fixed exchange-rates, that the U.S. dollar of this year 2000, if compared to the prestigious U.S. dollar and economy which still existed while President Kennedy was alive, is a relatively shabby thing.
-In addition to that fact, the fear is, that under either a new U.S. Bush Administration, or a presently unlikely through the October 18, 1964 rise of the disastrous Harold Wilson as Prime Minister of the United Kingdom, are notable.
-On October 22, 1962, President John F. Kennedy declared the U.S.-Soviet missiles crisis.
-The October 28, 1962 establishment of France's Fifth Republic under de Gaulle, is notable.
-There is the historic January 14, 1963 meeting between de Gaulle and Chancellor Konrad Adenauer.
-The February 14, 1963 election of Harold Wilson as successor to British Labor Party chief Hugh Gaitskell.
-A new assassination attack upon President de Gaulle on February 15, 1963.
-The July 1963 unleashing of that Profumo scandal in Britain, which led to the October 18, 1963 retirement of Prime Minister Harold Macmillan.
-On April 23, 1963, Chancellor Konrad Adenauer announces his intention to retire in the coming October.
-On November 22, 1963 President Kennedy is assassinated.
+However, it is also emphasized among those who recognize the urgency of returning to the principles of the pre-1971 types of international monetary agree-

+1. For those who may have forgotten, the following highlights of the period from the August 22, 1962 assassination attack on President Charles de Gaulle, through the October 18, 1964 rise of the disastrous Harold Wilson as Prime Minister of the United Kingdom, are notable: • On October 22, 1962, President John F. Kennedy declared the U.S.-Soviet missiles crisis. • The October 28, 1962 establishment of France's Fifth Republic under de Gaulle, is notable. • There is the historic January 14, 1963 meeting between de Gaulle and Chancellor Konrad Adenauer. • Then follows the February 14, 1963 election of Harold Wilson as successor to British Labor Party chief Hugh Gaitskell. • A new assassination attack upon President de Gaulle follows on February 15, 1963. • The July 1963 unleashing of that Profumo scandal in Britain follows, which led to the October 18, 1963 retirement of Prime Minister Harold Macmillan. • On April 23, 1963, Chancellor Konrad Adenauer announces his intention to retire in the coming October. • On November 22, 1963 President Kennedy is assassinated.

 This interval, from mid-1962 through the election of Harold Wilson, is the location of one of the great turning-points in the course of modern history.
-The 1968 assassinations of Rev. Martin Luther King and of Democratic Presidential pre-candidate Robert Kennedy, less than six years after the Wilson election, and during the approximately half-year following Wilson's Autumn 1967 unleashing of the first of the series of monetary crises leading into Nixon's destroying the old Bretton Woods system, in mid-August 1971, are not to be regarded as the inevitable aftermath of the 1962-1964 interval, but as developments greatly encouraged by what occurred during that earlier in-
+The 1968 assassinations of Rev. Martin Luther King and of Democratic Presidential pre-candidate Robert Kennedy, less than six years after the Wilson election, and during the approximately half-year following Wilson's Autumn 1967 unleashing of the first of the series of monetary crises leading into Nixon's destroying the old Bretton Woods system, in mid-August 1971, are not to be regarded as the inevitable aftermath of the 1962-1964 interval, but as developments greatly encouraged by what occurred during that earlier interval.